carlosandrade/Csocket/README.txt

 Although code has a lot of parts that requires improvements: e.g., Many casts are used, unnecessary loops, call for functions to maintain portability (local host to network and vice-versa), etc I've adapted the code to print the time outputs in case code gets improved for real measurement.

-Just for illustrative purposes, here are data obtained from few experimental tests:
+Just for illustrative purposes, here are data obtained from few experimental tests using a textfile (provided in this repository) that has 300 random elements generated from the RandomGenerator.java class (you will find it also at the bucketsort project that I mention below at my github):

 (Pay attention to input order from each terminal window)